irods/irods_docs/docs/plugins/irods_rule_language.md

 ### Rule Condition

 Rule conditions should be expressions of type `boolean`.
 The rule is executed only when the rule condition evaluates to true.
-Which means that there are three failure conditions:
+There exist three failure conditions that will cause a rule failure error:

-  1. Rule condition evaluates to false.
+  1. All rule conditions evaluate to false.
-  2. Some actions in rule condition fails which causes the evaluation of the whole rule condition to fail.
+  2. An action in a rule condition fails which causes the evaluation of the whole rule condition to fail.
   3. Rule condition evaluates to a value whose type is not boolean.

 For example, if we want to run a rule when the microservice "msi" succeeds, we